IBMIntegration/IBM-CP4I-OpenShift-AWS/2019.4.1 Development Environment/README.md

 > The [Installing a cluster quickly on AWS](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-default.html) guide is **NOT** recommended to install CP4I.
 It provisions a very small HA cluster with not enough resources.

+This guide uses the **offline** installer of Cloud Pak for Integration.
+This installer is recommended for sites where there is no internet connection.
+There is an **online** installer that is considerable smaller and faster, for instructions on how to install CP4I with the online installer use [this link](https://www.ibm.com/support/knowledgecenter/SSGT7J_19.4/install/install_online.html).

 ## Prerequisites

 1. Follow the steps to configure the AWS account from the [OpenShift Installing AWS Page](https://docs.openshift.com/container-platform/4.2/installing/installing_aws/installing-aws-account.html)